-Based on historic groundwater elevation data, the groundwater flow direction is toward the northwest, and the water bearing geologic formation nearest the natural ground surface at the BASA is composed of poorly sorted glacial till material that includes clay, sand, and gravel.
-The proposed monitoring wells will be drilled using hollow stem auger to a depth of approximately 30 to 40 feet bgs where the shale confining unit (bedrock) is expected to be encountered.
+Based on existing groundwater elevation data, the groundwater flow direction is consistently toward the northeast, and the water bearing geologic formation nearest the natural ground surface at the 322 Landfill is composed of poorly sorted glacial till material that includes clay, sand, and gravel.
+The proposed monitoring wells will be installed to a depth of approximately 15 feet bgs and will be screened within the glacial till material directly above the shale confining unit that underlies the 322 Landfill (Figure 3).
 A lithologic log will be created for each boring, which will note depth of groundwater, characterize soil samples in accordance with the Unified Soil Classification System, and describe each bedrock core, if applicable.
 Split spoon soil samples will be collected every 5 feet, to the top of bedrock, to support continued lithologic logging.